 The Project will redevelop a previously developed industrial/commercial parcel with no existing green spaces into a new mixed use environment with significant new publicly accessible green spaces that will enhance the adjacent Upper Falls Greenway.

-Water quality will be improved by installation of a new drainage system;
+Water quality will be improved by installation of a new drainage system.

 ADDITIONAL FINDINGS